pmitros/Science-Fallacies/admiration.md

 Your problem is to consider:

 * What are the issues in selection of academics and academic papers?
-* How would we address these issues, and allow science and evidence to emerge free of ideology?
+* How would we address these issues, and decouple science from ideology?

 Think about the key players, incentives, and what one would realistically need to do to shift them.